On an Erd\H{o}s-Szekeres Game: Other Directions

 \subsection{Number of winning positions}

 Considering the board shading interpretation of the game results in additional interesting questions.
-We can shade a legal region of an $(a-1) \times (b-1)$ board in $\binom{(a-1)+(b-1)}{a-1}$ ways, by choosing the lattice path that divides the shaded and eliminated cells from the open cells.
+We can shade a legal region of an $(a-1) \times (b-1)$ board in $\binom{(a-1)+(b-1)}{a-1}$ ways, by choosing the lattice path that divides the eliminated cells from the open cells.
 Table \ref{T:percent} gives data for various choices of $a$ and $b$.
-The first number is the number of shaded regions that result in a next-player loss, while the number in parentheses is this number divided by $\binom{(a-1)+(b-1)}{a-1}$; in other words, the second number is the percent of board shadings that result in a next-player loss (and thus are candidates to help form a set analogous to $\widehat{S}$ in the strategy for $a \geq b=5$.
+The first number is the number of game positions in class $\mathcal{P}$, while the number in parentheses is this number divided by $\binom{(a-1)+(b-1)}{a-1}$; in other words, the second number is the percent of game positions are in $\mathcal{P}$ (and thus are candidates to help form a set analogous to $\widehat{S}$ in the strategy for $a \geq b=5$).
 Of note, when $b$ is constant but $a$ increases, these percentages overall decrease.
-However, they show differences in parity, which is reflected in how the states of $\widehat{S}$ relied on how many open cells were in row 1.
+However, they show differences in parity, which is reflected in how the states of $\widehat{S}$ relied on the parity of open cells in row 1.
 Do these values converge on a non-zero value as $a$ increases?
 If so, what is it?

+\acknowledgements The author is grateful to two anonymous referees who provided detailed and helpful feedback that improved the presentation of this paper.